-Description: Let’s start off with something affordable.12″ Survival Bowie Knife by Elite is a perfect product to start a knife collection.
+Description: Let’s start off with something affordable.
+The Elite Survival Bowie Knife is a perfect product to start a knife collection.
 For a fairly cheap product, this knife ticks all the checkboxes of a good survival knife.

 Although it’s labeled as a military knife, it’s best use for hunting and survival applications.
-Based on the pictures alone, I thought it would be a somewhat smaller in size and was pleasantly surprised that it’s actually quite a large knife.
+Based on the pictures alone, one might get the impression that the knife is somewhat smaller in size, but, you will be pleasantly surprised that it’s actually quite a large knife.

 As mentioned, the best part about this knife is the price.
-For $10 (current sale price as of this writing), you’ll be hard-pressed to find a better value.
+For $15 approximately, you’ll be hard-pressed to find a better value.

 Dimensions: 16 x 4.8 x 2.6 inches

-Features: 1095 Cro-Van steel blade, Grivory handle for reducing fatigue, 9-inch blade
+Specific features: 1095 Cro-Van steel blade, Grivory handle for reducing fatigue, 9 inch blade

-One look and you’ll see that it’s a really good looking knife; rough and utilitarian as opposed to being elegant.
-Customers love the no-nonsense approach to its proven design.
-It’s not the flashiest knife out there but it can handle anything you’ll throw at it.
+One look and you’ll see that it’s a really good looking knife, rough and utilitarian as opposed to being elegant.
+We especially love the no-nonsense approach to its proven design.
+It’s not the flashiest knife out there, but it can handle anything you’ll throw at it.
 The 1095 Cro-Van steel blade is very sharp out of the box.